 - Get medical care as soon as possible.
 Documenting your injuries and getting the treatment you need to recover is important.
 Workers’ compensation will likely cover the cost of your medical treatment, so keep all your receipts and records.

 - Make sure you file the proper forms.
-Many cases will require filing WCC Form 12-A, Form 50, or Form 52.
-An employer also must complete some forms and submit them to the appropriate parties.
+Many cases will require filing WCC Form 50 or Form 52.

-- Keep detailed records of your injuries and how they have affected your life.
-This includes keeping a journal of your symptoms, taking pictures of your injuries, and saving any other documentation that will help to support your claim.
+- Keep detailed records of your injuries by taking pictures of your injuries, and saving any other documentation that will help to support your claim.

 - Speak with an attorney at The Law Offices of Jason E. Taylor, who specializes in workers’ compensation law.
 An experienced attorney can help you navigate the workers’ compensation system and ensure you get the benefits you are entitled to.